UPDATED JUL 14, 2020

 From short sprints to long runs, we’ve searched high and low for the best places to hit the ground running (literally!).
 Whether you run for fun, or you’re training to win, these spots are prime real estate for every Philly runner.

 If you’re looking to go long, look no further than the Schuylkill Banks Trail, which feeds into the Kelly Drive Loop.
 As the name suggests, you’ll travel along, and on top of, the Schuylkill River.
 Some 60 miles of trail have been completed, so there’s no shortage of options.
 South Street to Phoenixville is a solid 26-mile run.
 And East Falls to Valley Forge clocks in at 20ish miles.
 At some point, you’ll also want run by, to, or from the Schuylkill River Banks boardwalk.
 With all this awesomeness, it’s no wonder Schuylkill Banks Trail was named the Best Urban Trail in America.

-If the thought of running upwards of 20 miles makes you cringe, kick a quick run across the Ben Franklin Bridge instead.
+If the thought of running upwards of 20 miles makes you cringe, take a quick run across the Ben Franklin Bridge instead.
 Trust us, you’ll be glad you did.
 Make your way onto the bridge via Race St. or Penn’s Landing.
 From there, use the pedestrian walkway (or runway in this case) to get things going.
 When you do, you’ll realize you’re in for a little uphill climb to access the walkway.
 Pick up the pace and prepare for your reward — a fantastic view of the Philly skyline.
 Make your way to Jersey and back, then call it quits.
 Fitt Tip: give this run a go at sunrise or sunset.
 And when winter rolls around, you won’t have to find a new route.
 The runway is cleared and salted in the mornings for the early bird runners.